 Many homeowners will adjust the heat so that their home is comfortable at night.
 Having warmer bedding may be a way to save on energy costs but if you still find yourself cold or have young children set the thermostat higher at night and then turn it back down during the day.

 When you are ready to start using your furnace regularly, contact an HVAC professional in your area for a pre-season inspection and tune-up.
-The contractor will make sure your furnace is ready for the season so that you can start using it whenever the temperatures seem to be cold enough for you.
+The contractor will make sure your furnace and HVAC system are ready for the season so that you can start using it whenever the temperatures seem to be cold enough for you.
+You can also review some important DIY furnace mistakes to avoid before attempting any maintenance yourself.

 What’s the Best Temperature to Set the Thermostat in Winter?